Sahiladiv/Trading-Agent-using-RL/README.md

 The observation space is a 10-dimensional vector representing market and portfolio conditions:

 Index	Feature	Description
-0	Open	Opening price of the stock
+0	Open	Opening price of the stock \n
 1	High	Highest price of the day
 2	Low	Lowest price of the day
 3	Close	Closing price